Simoerk/BachelorProjectCode/README.md

 ex:
 python -m DifferentialApplication.NumMunUnbGeoLoc

-This is the same for running any file, such as experiments, utils or query. python -m foldername.filename
+All results are saved to /results.

-To generate pure aggregate sum files, run the following commands
+To generate pure aggregate sum files for the experiments, run the following commands:

 python -m utils.generatePureData
 python -m utils.generatePureDataTree

+All results are saved to /results.
+Make sure to run all of the applications before anything else.
+Then run neccecary utils.
+Then experiments.

+To run any any file, such as experiments, utils or query: python -m foldername.filename